orkestra/OrkestraPdfBundle/README.md

 #### doGenerate

-This method actually performs the PDF generator.
-The method takes two parameters, `$parameters` and `$options`.
+This method actually performs the PDF generation.
+It takes two parameters, `$parameters` and `$options`.

-* `$parameters`: An array of data to be sent to the templating engine.
+* `$parameters` is an array of data to be sent to the templating engine.
-* `$options`: An array of options to pass to the underlying PDF library.
+* `$options` is an array of options to pass to the underlying PDF library.

 #### setDefaultParameters